kashish849/codealpha_tasks/README.md

 # codealpha_tasks
-this is my artificial intelligence internship taska at code alpha
+this is my artificial intelligence internship tasks at code alpha